EGE-Group-Concordia-University/howtos/howtos/zeppelin/zeppelin-python.md

 Based on instructions from [JupyterHub](https://github.com/jupyterhub/jupyterhub-the-hard-way/blob/HEAD/docs/installation-guide-hard.md)

 We use `conda` to manage Python environments.
-We install the officially maintained `conda` packages for Ubuntu, tin order get automatic updates with the rest of the system.
+We install the officially maintained `conda` packages for Ubuntu, in order get automatic updates with the rest of the system.

 Install Anacononda public gpg key to trusted store
 ```